location location location...

 Are you hoping these photos will be an annual way to "freeze time" and honor your family each year?
 If this is the case maybe a location that means something to your family, like a favorite beach or park, or even your home or backyard.

 Are you wanting to create a book with these images?
 If so maybe you need a location with multiple options for backdrops in one spot.

-I am open to any and all locations along the central coast from San Luis Obispo to Nipomo, I am also open to traveling beyond these cities lets chat and discuss possibilities and potential travel costs.
+I am open to any and all locations along the central coast from San Luis Obispo to Nipomo.
+I am also open to traveling beyond these cities, so lets chat and discuss possibilities and potential travel costs.